EAI - Helping Corporate Leaders Accelerate India's Decarbonization Journey

 • Moisture Content: Ideal storage conditions maintain the stalks’ moisture content below 12% to prevent microbial decay.

 • Briquetting and Pelleting: Some cotton stalks are processed into briquettes or pellets, reducing storage space by up to 80% and increasing the shelf life by 6-12 months.
+Proper storage ensures that cotton stalk briquettes and pellets maintain their quality, facilitating efficient transport and logistics to various regions.

 Cotton Stalk as Feedstock – Key Challenges